schoonhovenrichard/BlooPy/README.md

 ```

 ### Back-end encoding solutions
-Here is some background information on how **Bloopy** operates.
+Here is some background information on how **BlooPy** operates.
 The algorithms are intended for discrete optimization problems, and they work on bitstrings. **BlooPy** implements two types of bitstring.

 - Normal bitstrings which can take on any permutation.
 In this case, **BlooPy** creates ```individual(..., boundary_list=None)``` objects.
 - Bounded bitstrings where only a single 1 can be present in each segment.
 The segments are defined by supplying a list of start- and endpoints of the segments: ```individual(..., boundary_list=[(0,4),(5,7),(8,12),..])```.